 3- The Omnivore Myth

 Explains why calling any animal an omnivore is scientifically sloppy and enables people to avoid identifying whether an animal is primarily adapted to consuming plants or animals, and what type of plant food it is adapted to if any.
 For example, animals adapted to eating leaf-based diets (e.g. gorillas, cattle) have digestive systems significantly different from animals adapted to eating fruit-based diets.

 4- Homo Carnivorus

-An extensive review of the evidence indicating that humans are primarily adapted to eating meat and fat.
+An extensive review of the evidence indicating that humans are specially adapted to eating fruits, meat and fat.
 This chapter is more than 70 pages in length and has more than 200 references to scientific books or articles.

 5- Poisoned By Plants